Phishing via email or WhatsApp

-There are criminals out there trying to scam you by posing as, for example, your bank, your child, your energy supplier or your water board.
+There are criminals out there trying to scam you by pretending to be your bank, your child, your energy supplier, or your water board.
 Don't fall for it.

-Fake emails are sometimes sent in the name of water boards or MijnOverheid .
-Scammers ask you to transfer money immediately so you can avoid a fine.
+False emails MijnOverheid sometimes sent on behalf of water boards or MijnOverheid .
+Fraudsters ask you to transfer money immediately to avoid a fine.
 Or they ask you to click on a link that gives them access to personal data on your computer or phone.
-Don't just transfer money and don't click on links or attachments to emails.
+Do not transfer money without verification and do not click on links or attachments in emails.

 1. Check the sender

-All emails from the Water Board end at @hhnk.nl.
-If this is not the case, the email is not from us.
-You may also receive an e-mail that a message from us is ready in the Message Box.
-If so, the sender is always noreply@mijn.overheid.nl.
-These e-mails never contain a link.
+All emails from the water board end with @hhnk.nl.
+If this is not the case, then the email is not from us.
+You may also receive an email informing you that a message from us is waiting in your Message Box.
+In this case, the sender will always be noreply@mijn.overheid.nl.
+These emails never contain a link.

 2. Check the account number

-We will send you an email with a payment link only if we have been in contact with you about it.
+We will only send you an email with a payment link if we have contacted you about this.
 Our account number is NL20 NWAB 0636 7586 80.

-We never ask you for login information or passwords.
+We will never ask you for login details or passwords.

 5. Check the collection agency

-We work with tax bailiffs from Flanderijn Invordering and no other bailiff's office.
-Emails from the bailiff always end at @flanderijn.nl.
+We work with bailiffs from Flanderijn Invordering and with no other bailiff agency.
+Emails from the bailiff always end with @flanderijn.nl.

 6. Dear Ms. (Jansen)

-We always try to address you by your own name.
-If the name is not known, the e-mail will begin with Dear Sir/Madam, never with Dear Customer.
+We always try to address you by your name.
+If we don't know your name, the email will start with Dear Sir/Madam, never with Dear customer.

 Phishing emails often ask you to click on a link that leads to a fake website.
-Don't just click on these links; check them first.
-Hover your mouse cursor over the link.
-This will allow you to see what the link points to.
-Doesn't the link go to https://www.hhnk.nl?
-That's not a good sign.
-If so, delete the e-mail.
-You can check to see if a link is safe by visiting the website http://www.checkjelinkje.nl.
+Do not just click on these links, but check them first.
+Move your mouse cursor over the link.
+This will show you where the link leads to.
+Does the link not lead to https://www.hhnk.nl?
+That is not a good sign.
+Delete the email.
+You can check whether a link is safe via the website http://www.checkjelinkje.nl.

-If you think you are dealing with a fake e-mail, that is usually Sun. as well Sun.
-Please contact us to be sure.
+If you think you are dealing with a fake email, then that is usually the case.
+To be sure, please contact us.

 8. WhatsApp or SMS

-Nowadays, criminals are also trying to scam you via text message or WhatsApp.
-We too use WhatsApp (not text messaging), but only after contacting you via email or phone.
+Nowadays, criminals also try to scam you via text message or WhatsApp.
+We also use WhatsApp (not text messages), but only after we have contacted you by email or phone.